top of page

 What are Lean & Six Sigma?

-Lean and Six Sigma are well-established organizational improvement methods.
-Lean focuses on acceleration and efficiency in delivering your products and services.
-Six Sigma focuses on quality and reducing undesirable variation in your products and services.
-The methods complement one another.
-Both focus on analyzing and improving your business processes.
+Lean & Six Sigma are established organizational improvement methods.
+Lean focuses on workflow acceleration and efficiency in delivering products and services.
+Six Sigma focuses on quality and consistency.
+These methods complement one another.
+Both improve your business processes and increase profitability when done correctly.

 Lean Six Sigma Page